Postfire Conifer Reforestation Planning Tool

 PostCRPT was adapted for the web from the poscrptR package, developed in a collaboration between the US Geological Survey Western Ecological Research Center and the US Forest Service:

-The models developed by Stewart et al. (2021) build on an earlier spatial model developed by Shive et al. (2018) and analyses of sensitivity to postfire climate presented by Young et al. (2019).
+The models developed by Stewart et al. (2021) build on an earlier spatial model developed by Shive et al. (2018), analyses of sensitivity to postfire climate presented by Young et al. (2019), and an earlier field-based model developed by Welch (2016).

 Version History